Jumio/mobile-sdk-ios/docs/known_issues.md

     - [Language Changes at Runtime](#language-changes-at-runtime)
 - [User Was Not Asked for Face Capturing](#user-was-not-asked-for-face-capturing)
 - [Country Missing from the Country List](#country-missing-from-the-country-list)

+## Apple Privacy Guidelines
+The guide of Jumio SDK compliance to Apple Privacy Guidelines is in [integration FAQ](docs/integration_faq.md#apple-privacy-guidelines)

 ## 4.9.0
 There might be crashes on app startup when using our `4.9.0` frameworks on iOS 12.